web-fragments/web-fragments/docs/src/pages/documentation/getting-started.md

 ### f.
 Build and deploy

-Now build and deploy your existing application with the web fragment enhancements.
+Now build and deploy the existing application with the web fragment enhancements.

 ## 3. Enjoy

-Once your application is deployed, you can navigate to the route on which the fragment was configured and you should see it embedded in your application, and fully functional.
+Once the application is deployed, you can navigate to the route on which the fragment was configured and you should see it embedded in the application, and fully functional.

 Pressing the button shoots confetti throughout the entire viewport.
 Interestingly, this special effect happens via [`canvas-confetti`](https://www.npmjs.com/package/canvas-confetti) a small but sophisticated npm library that uses web workers and offscreen canvas to create the effect.

-This library, as well as the party-button application that uses it, run in a "virtualized" environment provided by Web Fragments, just like a native application runs in a Docker container, and is unaware of your existing application in which it was loaded, yet it has full access to the viewport, navigation, history, and more for full expressiveness.
+This library, as well as the party-button application that uses it, run in a "virtualized" environment provided by Web Fragments, just like a native application runs in a Docker container, and is unaware of the existing application in which it was loaded, yet it has full access to the viewport, navigation, history, and more for full expressiveness.

 ### Explore the fragment using your browser's dev tools.

-You can verify that the web fragment's DOM is part of the main document of your existing application, yet it is encapsulated within a [shadow root](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), preventing styles collisions between your application's own and the fragment's styles.
+You can verify that the web fragment's DOM is part of the main document of the existing application, yet it is encapsulated within a [shadow root](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), preventing styles collisions between the application's own and the fragment's styles.

 You can also observe that a new JavaScript context called `wf:party-button` has been automatically created for the fragment.